gammapy/gammapy/docs/development/dataformats.rst

     This page contains extra information about which formats we support in Gammapy and which class corresponds to which format.

-.. note:: In :ref:`datasets` you find example gamma-ray datasets,
-          some in the formats described here.

 Where available and useful existing standards are used, e.g. for spectral data the X-ray community has developed the ``PHA``, ``ARF`` and ``RMF`` file formats and they have developed powerful tools to work with data in that format.